Skip to main content

 Focal laser therapy

-Before anti-VEGF injections were available, focal laser therapy was the treatment of choice for DME.
-It works by creating a microscopic burn on the blood vessels so they stop leaking and don’t keep growing.
+Focal laser therapy works by creating a microscopic burn on blood vessels so they stop leaking and don’t keep growing.

-Laser therapy isn’t painful, but it doesn’t work as well as anti-VEGF injections for many people.
-It is sometimes used in combination with other treatment options including anti-VEGF injections.
+Laser therapy isn’t painful.
+For many people, it doesn’t work as well as anti-VEGF injections.
+It’s sometimes used in combination with other treatment options, including anti-VEGF injections.

-Iluvien is a steroid implant that has been approved to treat diabetic macular edema.
-It works by decreasing inflammation in the retina, which can help decrease leakage.
-Your ophthalmologist inserts the implant into the back of your eye through surgery.
+Iluvien is a steroid implant that has been approved to treat DME.
+It works by decreasing inflammation in the retina, which can help decrease leaking from blood vessels.
+Your ophthalmologist inserts the implant into the back of your eye.

-Implants can be effective for up to 3 years and dissolve over time.
+Implants can be effective for up to 3 years, and they dissolve over time.
 Steroid implants do carry risks of complications, including cataract development.
-They also don’t work as well as anti-VEGF injections, so they aren’t a first choice.
+They aren’t a first choice treatment option.
+But they can be helpful for some people.

 The bottom line

-Diabetic macular edema (DME) is a complication of diabetic eye disease, and it can lead to permanent vision loss and blindness.
+DME is a complication of diabetic retinopathy.
+It can lead to permanent vision loss and blindness.
 There are treatment options for DME, including injections, implants, and laser therapy.
 But if you have diabetes, the most important thing you can do to care for your vision is to prevent DME from starting.
-Make sure you get regular eye checks if you have diabetes, and, if you notice any changes in your vision, see your ophthalmologist right away.
+Make sure you get regular eye checks if you have diabetes.
+And, if you notice any changes in your vision, see your ophthalmologist right away.
 Catching DME early can keep your eyesight safe.

 why trust our exports reliability shield